dimailn/trivial-redux/README.md

 * id - entity id for destroy

 #### nextPage(params)
-Loads next page of entity collection and append it to state(for huge collections, instead of index)
+Loads next page of entity collection and append it to state(for huge collections, instead of index).
+Redux-thunk required.

 * params - url params for filtering